Confidence is a must when you are playing at the highest level of sport and confidence is certainly…

 Florida is the only program in the nation to finish among the nation's top 10 in each of the last 27 national all-sports standings.
 These are the first back-to-back top three appearances for the Gator athletic program, as UF finished third in the 2008-09 standings.

-The Learfield Sports Directors’ Cup, presented annually by the nation’s athletics directors, recognizes the schools with the best overall sports performances in an academic year.
+The Learfield Sports Directors' Cup, presented annually by the nation's athletics directors, recognizes the schools with the best overall sports performances in an academic year.
 Points are awardedbased on finishes and participation in 20 NCAA Division I sports.
-Although points for the sport of baseball are yet to be added, the top three teams in the final Learfield Sports Directors’ Cup are set.
+Although points for the sport of baseball are yet to be added, the top three teams in the final Learfield Sports Directors' Cup are set.
+Stanford received its 16th consecutive Directors' Cup on Wednesday at the National Association of Collegiate Directors of Athletics (NACDA) convention in Anaheim, Calif.
+Virginia will finish third.

 Florida's 14 top-10 national team finishes in 2009-10, including nine in the top five, is a school record.
 The previous high of 12 top-10 finishes was equaled five times in the program's history, including each of the last two seasons.
 This is the ninth consecutive year that 10 or more Gator athletic teams finished among the nation's top 10.